aaronbloomfield/dada/hws/hw10-buffer-overflow.md

 value:
        .quad 42
 ```
 will place the value 42 in %rax and the address of the value 42 in %rax.
-But, unlike not using (%rip), the resulting machine code will not have any depenencies on the memory addresses eventually assigned to code and value.
+But, unlike not using (%rip), the resulting machine code will not have any dependencies on the memory addresses eventually assigned to code and value.
 It will only depend on how far apart code and value are in memory.

 	Note that if you choose to do this, nasm will become difficult to use (it doesn't interact well with rip).
 You can program in AT&T syntax (shown above) and use `as` to compile the assembly.